 The leasing activity in the United States for the six months ended June 30, 2023 represents six lease renewals including one fixed rate renewal.
 The leasing activity in Austria for the six months ended June 30, 2023 represents an early termination and new lease with an existing tenant.
 The leasing activity in Germany for the six months ended June 30, 2023 represents one lease renewal.
-The leasing activity in the Netherlands for the six months ended June 30, 2023 represents one lease renewal.
-The leasing activity in the Netherlands for the six months ended June 30, 2023 represents one lease renewals at Granite's property in Utrecht, whereby a new lease was also completed for approximately 15,000 square feet of previously vacant space.
+The leasing activity in the Netherlands for the six months ended June 30, 2023 represents seven lease renewals at Granite's property in Utrecht, whereby a new lease was also completed for approximately 15,000 square feet of previously vacant space.